 Why You Should Use Books To Learn the Hebrew Language

 Using books to learn Hebrew as a second language is a good way to practice your vocabulary, writing, and reading skills.
 Once you understand the alphabet, grammar rules, and vocabulary, you will only have to worry about perfecting your speaking and listening comprehension, which you can do with a Hebrew language app or online course.
-You can also choose books on specific topics, such as a biblical hebrew textbook or literary works to compliment your study.
+You can also choose books on specific topics, such as a Biblical Hebrew textbook or literary works to complement your studies.

 If you already know some Hebrew, a language textbook can come in handy when you want to refresh your language knowledge.
 Having books available might also be a requirement to practice skills like writing and reading.
 With Hebrew, for example, a textbook that teaches how to write and pronounce the alphabet letters is a must-have.

 To learn Hebrew using books, you need to create a study plan.
 First, you should examine your language goals and decide how you want to start.
 Learning the Hebrew alphabet and its phonetics is a good place for beginner students.

 Next, you will have to follow your study routine, since the only way you will learn Hebrew is with constant practice.
 You can use different books specialized in specific language learning areas to help you reach the intermediate and advanced levels.
 And you can always find books that provide practice material or audiovisual resources to ensure you are practicing all language skills.